 Waking up in the middle of the night is called sleep maintenance insomnia, and it's a common problem.
 Midsleep awakenings often occur during periods of stress.
 Over-the-counter sleep aids rarely offer significant help for this problem.

 - Establish a quiet, relaxing bedtime routine.
 For example, drink a cup of noncaffeinated tea, take a warm shower or listen to soft music.
 Avoid prolonged use of electronic devices with a screen, such as laptops, smartphones and ebooks before bed.

 - Relax your body.
 Gentle yoga or progressive muscle relaxation can ease tension and help tight muscles to relax.

 - Put clocks in your bedroom out of sight.
 Clock-watching causes stress and makes it harder to go back to sleep if you wake up during the night.

-- Avoid caffeine after noon, and limit alcohol to one drink several hours before bedtime.
+- Avoid caffeine after noon, and limit alcohol to 1 drink several hours before bedtime.
 Both caffeine and alcohol can interfere with sleep.

 - Get regular exercise.
 But keep in mind, exercising too close to bedtime may interfere with sleep.

 - Go to bed only when you're sleepy.
 If you aren't sleepy at bedtime, do something relaxing that will help you wind down.

 - Wake up at the same time every day.
 If you go to sleep later than usual, resist the urge to sleep in.

 - Avoid daytime napping.
 Napping can throw off your sleep cycle.

-- If you wake up and can't fall back asleep within 20 minutes or so, get out of bed.
+- If you wake up and can't fall back to sleep within 20 minutes or so, get out of bed.
 Go to another room and read or do other quiet activities until you feel sleepy.